Pragati3737/Pragati3737/README.md

 <li>⭐ With hands-on experience in both tech and teaching, I approach every challenge with a solutions-oriented mindset and a genuine curiosity for learning and growth.</li>

 <h2>⚡<b>Skills:</b></h2>
-<b>Data analysis • Data visualization • Business analytics • Python • SQL • Storytelling with data • Software testing • QA processes • API testing • CI/CD • Communication • Adaptability • Collaboration • Teaching • Leadership</b></p>
+<b>Data analysis • Data visualization • Business analytics • Python • SQL • Storytelling with data • Software testing • QA processes • API testing • CI/CD • Communication • Adaptability • Collaboration • Teaching. </b></p>
 <h2>📊 My Projects</h2>
 All of my project are available on GitHub!!
 <li>